inf3rno/dataflower/README.md

 [![Build Status](https://travis-ci.org/inf3rno/dflo2.png?branch=master)](https://travis-ci.org/inf3rno/dflo2)

-The main goal I want to achieve is bidirectional data binding between models and views in client side javascript.
-Meantime I realized, that this is a part of something bigger; javascript has a poor support for async language statements.
+The main goal I wanted to achieve is bidirectional data binding between models and views in client side javascript.
+Meantime I realized, this is a part of something much bigger; javascript has a poor support for async language statements.
 This is why the callback pyramid is still a problem by async codes.

-Currently only `yield` is available to make async series, but nothing more.
+Currently only `yield` is available in ES6 generators to make async series, but nothing more.
+ES7 will solve the problem, but who knows when will it be supported natively by browsers and node.js, which currently barely support ES6?!
+That's why I decided to address this issue, maybe I can do something to make things better.

 I studied many different topics which share this common problem.
-A short list of them: pub/sub pattern, observer pattern, ZermoMQ, message queue, message bus, promises, the async lib, routing by computer networks, neural networks, I/O automaton, actor-based programming, agent-based programming, and the noflo lib, which is dataflow-based.
-At the end I came to the conclusion, that what I need is dataflow-based programming but only by the async parts of the code.
+A short list of them: pub/sub pattern, observer pattern, ZeroMQ, message queues, message bus, promises, the async lib, routing by computer networks, neural networks, I/O automaton, actor-based programming, agent-based programming, and the noflo lib, which is dataflow-based.
+At the end I came to the conclusion; what I need is dataflow-based programming, but only by the async parts of the code.
 I don't think that everything is a nail, and dataflow-based patterns should be used as a golden hammer.
-In my opinion the sync code of the components should be developed with plain old javascript and only the communication between them should be solved with dataflow-based code islands.
+In my opinion the sync code of the components should be developed with vanilla javascript and only the communication between them should be solved with dataflow-based code islands.

+The projects concentrates on solving some general issues like inheritance, error handling, instantiation and after that it declares some nice classes, which can be used to build data flow graphs.
+The naming convention could have been easily something like graph - output - flow - input, but I think most of the developers are more familiar with network - publisher - subscription - subscriber, so after the alpha version of the project I decided to use the latter one.
+Please enjoy the flow based programming in javascript and if you find it useful, feel free to donate! :-)

 ## Documentation